kojiy7214/jsclass-logger/README.md

 -debug: true / false<br>
 -toFile: true / false<br>
 -outDir: directory to output log file, by default it is "./log/"<br>
--rotate: function to check when to rotate log file, should return true / false.<br>
+-rotate: function to check when to rotate log file, should return true / false<br>
 -generation: log files to keep on disk<br>
 -ts: timestamp format in YYYYMMDDhhmmsszzz format<br>